-As with all good picturebooks, the illustrations tell far more of the story than does the text.
+As with all good picturebooks, the illustrations in It’s Only Stanley tell far more of the story than does the text.
 Clues abound for the discerning reader of images – the shape of the house, the flickering image beaming in on the television.
 Oh, it’s fun, this book.
 Absurd, silly, laugh-out-loud funny.
 Perfect for a read-aloud.
 Perfect for guessing what happens next.

 Agee has done it again.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.